 The need for additional support is ongoing and as urgent as ever.
 There remains a dire need for assistance by those who are unable to join the fight or unable to escape, and I commit myself to do more.

-I am crowdsourcing a two-million-dollar effort to send additional resources to the people of Ukraine.
+I am crowdsourcing a $2 million dollar effort to send critical resources to the people of Ukraine.
+Please join me!

 Will you join the fight?